paul1956/CareLink/README.md

 06/18/2023

 ## What's New in this release
+New in 3.8.2.2
+- Update help messages for copy of table
+- Handle CareLink Partners without Patient ID

 New in 3.8.2.1
 - Fix TIR calculation when CareLink is providing bad data
 - Fix TIR display for mmol/L